JerMurph/PFORCS-problem-sheet/README.md

 <h2><b>Weekly Task #9: weeklyTask9.py</b></h2>

 <b>Task:</b></br>
-I want to find which sessionId downloaded the most data</br>
+<i>I want to find which sessionId downloaded the most data</br>
 Read the access.log into a dataframe (see lab)</br>
 Set the date time to be the index (you will need to manipulate this data, see lab)</br>
 Use regular expressions to extract the session id from the URLs and store them in a different column (use the apply function, see lab)</br>
 Use groupBy to get the sum of all the data downloaded by each sessionId.</br>
 Create a plot of this (type of your choice)</br>
-Work out the amount of data each sessionId downloaded in any given day</br>
+Work out the amount of data each sessionId downloaded in any given day</br></i>

 <b>Solution:</b></br>